 “Mother” in this instance, refers to the primary caregiver, whether it is the father, nanny, foster parent, adoptive parent or birth parent.
 The primary caregiver is the individual who spends the most time with the child and the most energy providing for the child’s needs.
 Typically this is the birth mother as the trust cycle begins at conception and continues to develop during the pregnancy.
 Mothers, then, are most often the individual the newborn will turn to for comfort and support.
 After this 9 months of bonding has occurred the child also begins to turn to his father for nurturing.
 The trust cycle gradually begins to include father as well as mother.
 In therapy, therefore, mimicking nature’s course of action, the trust cycle is created first with the mother.
 During these first stages the father’s role is to care for the mother, just as he would during the pregnancy.
 As the child becomes reciprocal with the mother then the father’s role enlarges.
 If the child is rejecting of the mother while seeming to embrace the father, teachers, and others, there is a tendency for the child’s vital need for a primary bond with the mother to be discounted.
 Other people in the child’s constellation of relationships must continually redirect the child’s superficial attempts to establish a relationship with them back to insisting the child first and foremost establish a relationship with the mother.

-Therapy to create and reinforce the trust cycle is not a set of techniques or interventions.
+Adoptive Family Therapy to create and reinforce the trust cycle is not a set of techniques or interventions.
 Therapy to enhance the trust cycle and diminish the effects of brain injuring trauma is a framework that states learning to trust parents is the best way to ensure a child will grow into a healthy, well-functioning adult.

 Whatever works to increase the child’s ability to trust needs to be considered.
 That means therapists and parents must “leave no stone unturned” in finding ways to increase the child’s ability to react appropriately to external control while developing age level appropriate internal controls.
-Theraplay, psychodrama, paradoxical interventions, nutrition, EMDR, confrontation, equine therapy, neurofeedback, medication, proactive and reactive parenting, etc must all be explored for there usefulness in helping a child heal.
+Theraplay, psychodrama, paradoxical interventions, nutrition, EMDR, confrontation, equine therapy, neurofeedback, medication, proactive and reactive parenting, etc must all be explored for their usefulness in helping a child heal.